SUBJECT: MEAL CHARGING AND PROHIBITION AGAINST MEAL SHAMING

 a) Staff will be trained annually and throughout the year as needed on the procedures for managing meal charges using the State Education Department (SED) Webinar or the District's training program.

-a) Staff will communicate with parents/guardian of students with accrued unpaid meal charges of $20.00 for full price, and $10.00 for reduced price students to determine eligibility for free or reduced price meals.
+a) Staff will communicate with parents/guardians of students with accrued unpaid meal charges of $20.00 for full price, students to determine eligibility for free or reduced price meals.

-b) Staff will make two documented attempts to reach out to parents/guardian to complete a meal application in addition to the application and instructions provided in the school enrollment packet.
+b) Staff will make two documented attempts to reach out to parents/guardians to complete a meal application in addition to the application and instructions provided in the school enrollment packet.

 c) Staff will contact the parent/guardian to offer assistance with completion of meal application to determine if there are other issues within the household causing the student to have insufficient funds, offering any other assistance that is appropriate.